Concours d’ Lemons — The Amelia Island Edition

 This DeLorean, pictured below at Main Beach, was driven to Fernandina by owners, Oliver and Terry Holler.
-It had amazing mileage — 827,000 miles as the of Main Beach event.
-That’s a lot of road tripping!
+The car had amazing mileage (827,000 — that’s a lot of road tripping)!

 The Hollers attend events around the U.S.A. and internationally, raising donations for the Michael J. Fox Foundation For Parkinson’s Research.
 They’ve raised over $800,000 utilizing their DeLorean.
 The couple departed with the top award at the Fernandina’s Main Beach show, as the Concours d’Lemons Florida 2021 “Worst In Show” winner.

 The most famous DeLorean in the world owned by Universal Studios from the 1985 blockbuster hit film, “Back To The Future,” was not at Fernandina’s Main Beach.
-It instead was next to the Ritz-Carlton at the Golf Club of Amelia.
+Instead, it was near the Ritz-Carlton at the Golf Club of Amelia.
 A popular highlight of the 2021 Amelia Concours d’Elegance, Universal’s car was displayed inside a protective “jewel box.”

 Cute Little Crosley — “Rust Belt American Junk”

 This 1949 Crosley CD Wagon is owned by a local resident who lives on the other side of the Shave Bridge on the nearby mainland adjacent to Amelia Island.
 When interviewed by Hagerty’s host of the event, Brad Phillips, the owner said their lawn mower had more horsepower than the car.
 There was some worry that the Crosley wouldn’t make it over the bridge.
 Nevertheless, it did, traveling about 5 miles to arrive at Main Beach.